turingschool/backend-curriculum-site/module2/lessons/authentication.markdown

 Sticks are coming out.
 No one is safe.

-Think of bcrypt authentication in Rails as a hash, with broad concepts as keys and implementations as values.
-What values could the follow keys have?
+Think of BCrypt authentication in Rails as some abstract hash, with broad concepts as keys and implementations as values.
+What values could the following keys have?

 * `:gem`
 * `:helper_method`